Mhdez221993/dance_club_api/README.md

 # Comic dance club back-end apps

-The project you we are going to build for the Final Capstone Project is based on an app to book an appointment to try a new dance class.
+The project we are going to build for the Final Capstone Project is based on an app to book an appointment to try a new dance class.

 [kanban board](https://github.com/alexander16108/comic-dance-frontend-app/projects/1)
 -------------------------